 The true test of any political party is what it does when confronted with serious allegations of maladministration and governance failures.
-Unlike many of our political competitors, the DA takes allegations such as these very seriously, and will always act to confront such matters, even when those decisions may carry a possible political cost.
+We take allegations such as these very seriously, and will always act to confront such matters.

 What was the evidence before the disciplinary?
 What has she done wrong?